 New Zealand Transport Agency is where you go to register and license your car.
 More on this in our Driving in New Zealand article.
 And if you want to keep up to date on fuel prices here in NZ, the AA is the website to bookmark.

 For all sorts of insurance quotes, health, life, mortgage, income protection Life Direct is a good place to start.

 While it’s paramount to plan financially for all of your outgoings in NZ and your new home, don’t forget to think about your desired lifestyle.
 In calculating all of your costs, think about how you’d like to live in NZ and, hence, how you may intend to use your disposable income.
 Are you moving to the city where you’d like to enjoy the social scene?
 Will you have enough money to make that trip down south?
 It pays to think practically on all these matters.

-So what are our cost’s after one year in New Zealand?
+So what actually are our costs of living in New Zealand after one year here?

 We dragged out all our old bills and comparing September 2014 with September 2015 costs (not summer in the UK and not quite winter in NZ, fair right?) and tried to generalize our monthly costs as much as possible!
 This comparison is calculated from our old lives in Falmouth, Cornwall to our lives in Auckland – NZ’s most expensive city might I add!

 Note: All prices are in GBP and converted at the current exchange at the time of writing this article.

 Please also note: Our lifestyle in Auckland compared to our lifestyle in the UK was fairly similar.
 In Falmouth we lived in a 2 bedroom apartment, had a ‘reasonably priced car’ and we both had jobs that didn’t require a long commute each morning.
 In Auckland we lived in a 2 bedroom apartment, have a ‘reasonably priced car’ and Isaac cycles to work (even in the rain!) and yet again I work from home.